 BACKGROUND INFORMATION ABOUT ASEM

-ASEM is a unique, informal platform for political dialogue and cooperation between Asia and Europe launched in 1996.
-It brings together 53 partners, including 51 European and Asian countries, the EU, and the ASEAN Secretariat.
+The Asia-Europe Meeting (ASEM) is a unique, informal platform for political dialogue and cooperation between Asia and Europe launched in 1996.
+It brings together 53 partners, including 51 European and Asian countries, the European Union (EU), and the Association of Southeast Asian Nations (ASEAN) Secretariat.

 ASEM partners represent 65% of global GDP, 60% of the global population, 75% of global tourism and 60% of global trade.
 The ASEM Summit takes place every two years, alternating between locations in Asia and Europe, to set out the priorities of the partnership.
-Foreign Ministers’ meetings are organised between the ASEM summits.
-Besides the biennial summit and the foreign ministers’ meeting, a plethora of meetings between ministers and senior officials cover education, culture, transport and migration.
+Foreign Ministers’ Meetings are organised between the ASEM Summits.
+Besides the biennial Summit and the Foreign Ministers’ Meeting, a plethora of other meetings between ministers and senior officials covering the topics of education, culture, transport and migration are held.

 ASEM is not just a meeting of governments, political leaders and senior officials.
 It is a platform for the people of Europe and Asia to foster joint actions towards a common future.
 For 25 years, ASEM has been the most comprehensive partnership between Asia and Europe, crossing hands across continents.